Brazil national beach soccer team

 The Brazil national beach soccer team represents Brazil in international beach soccer competitions and is controlled by the CBF, the governing body for football in Brazil.
+Brazil is the most successful national team in the FIFA World Cup, being crowned winner a record seven times and having won the defunct World Championships also a record nine times.
+The Seleção also has the best overall performance in the World Cup competition, both in proportional and absolute terms.
 Portugal, Russia, Spain and Senegal are the only squads to have eliminated Brazil out of the World Cup.
 Brazil are ranked 1st in the BSWW World Rankings.
 They are, alongside Portugal, the only team to have won the world title before and after FIFA assumed the government of beach soccer worldwide.
+As of 2025, the brazilian team has a winning record against every nation they've faced in their history, winning over 94% of the matches and losing 6% of then, both records in the history of beach soccer.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.